-This section describes the two data sets we use and the company that provided the stock option data for our study.
-We further provide institutional details on the ESO program we investigate empirically.
+This section describes the two data sets we use to test the predictions derived in Subsection 2.1.
+We further present the company that provided the stock option data for our study and provide institutional details on the ESO program we investigate empirically.

-The first data set consists of stock option exercise transactions of 70 senior employees from a large German corporation.
-The data set includes detailed individual-level records of all stock option exercises of these employees between May 30, 2003 and September 16, 2004 (the "observation period").
-All 70 employees belong either to the management board ("Vorstand") or to the first and second hierarchy level of the firm.34
+The first data set consists of stock option exercise transactions of 70 senior employees from a large German MDAX corporation.
+The data set includes detailed individual-level records of all exercises of these employees between May 30, 2003 and September 16, 2004 (the "observation period").
+All 70 employees belong either to the management board ("Vorstand") or to the first and second hierarchy level of the firm.26